Spectral comparison of compound cocycles generated by delay equations in Hilbert spaces: Diagonal translation semigroups

-In the study of delay equations we encounter the case of $\Omega = (-\tau,0)^{m}$ for some $\tau > 0$.
+In the study of delay equations, we encounter the domain $\Omega = (-\tau,0)^{m}$ for some $\tau > 0$.
 Clearly, it does not satisfy the assumptions of Lemma \ref{LEM: ExtensionOperatorFromSobolevDiagonalToRm}.
-As will be seen from what follows, this prevents the extension operator to exist since the corresponding functions do not necessarily have $L_{2}$-summable traces on the boundary of $\Omega$.
-In this case, the space $\mathcal{W}^{p}_{D}((-\tau,0)^{m};\mathbb{F})$ is more appropriate to work and it will be described in Proposition \ref{PROP: DiagonalSobolevCubeDescription} below.
+As will be seen, this precludes the existence of an extension operator, since the functions from $\widehat{\mathcal{W}}^{p}_{D}(\Omega;\mathbb{F})$ do not necessarily have $L_{2}$-summable traces on the boundary of $\Omega$.
+In this case, the space $\mathcal{W}^{p}_{D}((-\tau,0)^{m};\mathbb{F})$ is more appropriate to work with, and it will be described in Proposition \ref{PROP: DiagonalSobolevCubeDescription} below.